Home > What to Grow in Grow Bags > What to Grow in 150–400 Gallon Grow Bags

 ✔️ Refresh topsoil annually.

-Maintenance
+Maintenance Tips

 ✔️ Rotate crops seasonally.

-✔️ Prune vines and trees regularly.
+✔️ Prune fruit trees and vines regularly.

-✔️ Check for pests and nutrient balance.
+✔️ Monitor for pests and nutrient deficiencies.

 Conclusion

 So, what to plant in 150–400 gallon grow bags?
 They work best for large fruit trees, sprawling vining crops, mixed vegetable beds, and berry patches.
+With proper spacing and soil preparation, these extra-large fabric pots can support productive growing for many seasons.

 FAQ